Youssef-Khalifa2/HR-Automation/plan.md

 0) What we are building (one paragraph)

 A tiny web platform plus background jobs that take a Feishu resignation form and walk the submission through approvals (Team Leader then Chinese Head), exit interview, IT/assets review, medical card confirmation, and finalization.
-Hazem (super user) manages the flow from a dashboard.
+The HR team (super users) manage the flow from a dashboard.
 Emails contain signed links that flip the current step for a single submissions record.
 IT fills a short asset form.
 We send a final vendor notification and mark the case complete.

 1) Workflow (MVP)